One day I took a walk over to the Sanjo-kai Shōtengai shopping arcade and popped into Randy Channell’s machiya cafe Ran Hotei.

 Randy is well known as a master of Japanese tea ceremony, and he does teach a few tea ceremony classes at Ran Hotei.
-Mainly though he gives classes at a shrine near the Imperial Palace.
-So if you are not interested in tea ceremony, that’s ok, Ran Hotei is essentially a cafe, a place to relax, with coffee, tea and other standard beverages plus some damn fine cake.
+But if you are not interested in tea ceremony, that’s ok, Ran Hotei is essentially a cafe, a place to relax, with coffee, tea and other standard beverages plus some damn fine cake.

-On my visit I had a coffee and cake set for 850 yen.
+On my visit I had a coffee and cake set.
 It was a maple chiffon cake, not too heavy and not too light and tasted excellent.

 Randy opened the cafe in 2007, after having the building, a traditional wooden townhouse, or machiya, thoroughly renovated.
 He explained that he was looking for an art-deco, “Taishō Roman” kind of style when decorating the interior.
 Taishō refers to the Taishō Era (1912-1926), a short period of liberalism in Japanese politics and culture, which in popular memory stands in sharp contrast to the chaotic drive towards modernism of the Meiji Era that preceded it and the more militaristic early Shōwa Era that followed.
 “Roman” is short for romantic, so essentially Taishō Roman stands for a kind of vintage romance.